veyxov/qanata/README.md

     - NOTE: The name of the file should match what sway returns

 ## Check out my [kanata config](https://github.com/veyxov/dots/tree/main/.config/keyboard) for reference 💡

+# Dependencies
+- SDL2 for the overlay window, optional (todo)

 ## How to run 🏃
 ```sh